Chart Color Schemes

 Banksia Grove was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Banksia Grove has a high level of cultural diversity, with 23.2% of its population speaking a language other than English at home and 40.7% born overseas.
-Christianity is the predominant religion in Banksia Grove, accounting for 40.5% of its population.
-However, there is an overrepresentation in the 'Other' religious category, with 1.9% compared to 1.4% across Greater Perth.
+Banksia Grove has notable cultural diversity, with 23.2% of residents speaking a non-English language at home and 40.7% born in another country.
+Christianity is the primary religion, followed by 40.5% of the community.
+The most distinct variance is in the Other category, which accounts for 1.9% of residents compared to 1.4% across Greater Perth.

 Frequently Asked Questions - Diversity